Gallbladder vs Liver Pain: How to Tell the Difference and When to Seek Help

 How to differentiate between gallbladder and liver pain?

 Although liver and gallbladder discomfort can be similar, there are several significant distinctions.
-Pain from the gallbladder is frequently reported inside the upper right or centre abdomen, and nausea and vomiting may also be present.
+Pain from the gallbladder is frequently reported inside the upper right or centre abdomen, often felt on the right side of the abdomen, specifically in the right upper quadrant, and nausea and vomiting may also be present.
 The chest or back may also experience radiating discomfort.

-Contrarily, liver discomfort is usually felt in the upper right abdomen, close to the ribs.
-If you have abdominal pain, it's crucial to see a doctor so they can correctly diagnose and treat your illness.
+Contrarily, liver discomfort is usually felt in the right upper quadrant of the abdomen, on the right side, just below the ribs.
+If you have abdominal pain, it’s crucial to see a doctor so they can correctly diagnose and treat your illness.
+Sometimes, chronic indigestion and reflux conditions can mimic or compound gallbladder issues.
+In such cases, over-the-counter options like Gaviscon Liquid Peppermint can provide short-term relief, but should never replace a clinical evaluation.

 Gall Bladder pain & symptoms